LYNCH·LLP

 Questions about Examiner Ayesha E Huertas Torres

-The allowance rate is 76%, calculated from 164 allowed applications out of 216 total disposed applications across all art units in the examiner's record.
+The overall allowance rate is 76%, calculated across all decided (allowed and abandoned) applications in the examiner's pooled record.

 ◈ RESPONDING TO AN OFFICE ACTION